DuncanRuns/FSG115-Macro/README.md

 - `minecraftDir` - default: user's default launcher .minecraft
     - Usually ends in `.minecraft`. **Do not specify the saves folder**.
     - Specifies the game directory in use.
 This value is used to determine the location of latest.log and lets the macro know when you are done exiting the world.

+After changing values in the options file, a restart of the macro is required in order for the changes to take effect.